childsb/glusterfs-hadoop-docs/Configuration.markdown

 * On each node within your storage pool, copy the plugin to $HADOOP_HOME/lib/

 **For Hadoop 2.x:**
-* Install a ResourceManager and JobHistoryServer on a single designated node within your Trusted Storage Pool
+* - Install a ResourceManager and JobHistoryServer on a single designated node within your Trusted Storage Pool
-* install a NodeManager on every node within your storage pool.
+* - Install a NodeManager on every node within your storage pool.
-* On each node within your storage pool, copy the plugin to $HADOOP_HOME/share/hadoop/common/lib/
+* - On each node within your storage pool, copy the plugin to $HADOOP_HOME/share/hadoop/common/lib/
-* Modify the mapred-site.xml to reflect the following:
+* - Modify the mapred-site.xml to reflect the following:

 `<?xml version="1.0"?>`
 `<?xml-stylesheet type="text/xsl" href="configuration.xsl"?>`